A Kind of a Stopwatch: Plot

 Patrick McNulty is a self-important, annoying man in his 40s.
 One day, he is summoned by his boss, Mr. Cooper.
 McNulty is delighted, believing that his frequent contributions to the suggestion box have earned him recognition.
 Cooper, however, says that all of McNulty's suggestions deal with fields of enterprise in which the company is not involved and fires McNulty for wasting his time.

 McNulty goes to Joe Palucci's bar, where he drives away the other patrons with his opinions about a sporting event.
 Palucci requests that McNulty patronize another establishment, but McNulty ignores him and buys a drink for the sole remaining patron, Potts, a drunk who spews various phrases from times long past.
 In return, Potts gives McNulty his stopwatch.
 Thinking it an odd gift, McNulty quickly discovers that it pauses time for everyone and everything except for the watch holder.

-McNulty tries to show Cooper the power of the stopwatch in the hopes of improving their company, but Cooper does not understand McNulty and dismisses him.
-Returning to the bar, McNulty tries to demonstrate the power of the watch to the customers, but does it in such a way that they do not understand again.
+McNulty tries to show Cooper the stopwatch's power in the hopes of improving their company, but Cooper does not understand McNulty and dismisses him.
+Returning to the bar, McNulty tries to demonstrate the watch's power to the customers, but does it in such a way that they do not understand again.

 McNulty steps into a bank with the intention of robbing it, but drops the watch, which breaks and permanently freezes time.
 With no way to repair it, McNulty frantically begs for help from the frozen people around him.